-United States is wholly import-dependent for about half of the 35 minerals defined in 2018 as critical by the U.S. Geological Survey (USGS).
 Executive Order 14017, America’s Supply Chains, published on February 24, 2021, directs agencies across the federal government to take actions to foster resilient supply changes by reducing dependence on foreign sources of critical materials, including critical minerals.

 The United States has potential offshore critical minerals to supply our strategic needs, but they are currently an underexplored and untapped resource.
 BOEM is the steward of minerals on the United States Outer Continental Shelf (OCS), including critical minerals.
 BOEM is developing a National Offshore Critical Mineral Inventory (NOCMI) initiative, which strives to locate, identify, and understand potential critical minerals on the OCS.

 - Critical Minerals Occurring Offshore

 - Types of Relevant Marine Mineral Deposits